 California, Texas and Florida hold the highest rates of immigration

-The most noticeable change in 2024 has been the sharp decline in migrant encounters at the U.S.-Mexico border, compared to the peak levels seen at the end of 2023.
+The most noticeable change in 2024 has been the sharp decline in migrant encounters, especially when compared to the peak levels seen at the end of 2022 and 2023.

 Migration numbers over the years, according to Statista and CPB.gov: